Mohammad-mo-02/hybrid-enterprise-cloud-lab/ITIL_Change_Management/Change_Requests_Log.md

 - **Lessons Learned:** generate EC2 key pairs in PEM format up front when Windows password retrieval is required; avoid AWS reserved naming prefixes; the SSH port-forwarding session must stay active for the tunnel to function.
 - **Preventive Action:** phase-completion checklist updated to note the PEM key requirement and the reserved-prefix constraint for future EC2/Windows and security-group work.
 - **Closure:** Approved — network foundation established and verified end-to-end; unblocks Phase 4.6 (Security Groups, NACLs, IAM roles) and Phase 4.7 (S3 + KMS).

+---

+## CR-2026-0720-010

+**Title:** Phase 4.6 — Security Hardening: Least-Privilege Egress, Network ACLs & IAM Instance Role **Date Raised:** July 20, 2026
+**Raised By:** Mohammad (Infrastructure Engineer) **Change Type:** Normal (Security Hardening) **Priority:** Medium
+**Status:** Implemented & Verified

+### Change Summary

+Hardened the Phase 4.5 network with three additional security layers, all as Terraform:
+1. **Least-privilege egress** on both security groups — replaced "allow all outbound" with only the required ports (443/80 to the internet, 53/DNS to the VPC resolver, and 3389 to the VPC on the bastion for the RDP tunnel).
+Ingress unchanged.
+2. **Network ACLs** — added two custom, stateless, subnet-level firewalls (public and private) as a second layer beneath the security groups (defence in depth), including explicit ephemeral-port (1024-65535) rules for return traffic and an automatic deny-all for new inbound from the internet.
+3. **IAM instance role** — created an EC2 IAM role (`ec2-instance-role`) with a trust policy for the EC2 service and the AWS-managed `AmazonS3ReadOnlyAccess` and `AmazonSSMManagedInstanceCore` policies, attached to both instances via an instance profile.
+This provides temporary, auto-rotating credentials (no stored keys) and enables keyless, portless administration via SSM Session Manager.

+### Risk Level

+**Overall: LOW**

+- Isolated lab account; Free-Tier instances; no production data or dependencies.
+- Egress tightening and NACLs could break connectivity if misconfigured; mitigated by verifying each access path after applying.
+- IAM role follows least privilege (read-only S3 + SSM core only).

+**Mitigating Factors:**

+- All changes reviewed via `terraform plan` before `apply`; egress kept functional (DNS explicitly allowed).
+- Security-group descriptions left unchanged to avoid an immutable-attribute forced replacement.
+- Full rollback available via `terraform destroy`.

+### Impact Analysis

+- **Systems Affected:** VPC `vpc-hybrid-lab`, both EC2 instances (bastion, windows-server), region eu-west-2.
+- **Objects Created/Modified:** 2 security groups' egress edited in place; 2 Network ACLs created and associated with the public/private subnets; 1 IAM role, 2 role-policy attachments, 1 instance profile created; 2 instances updated in place to attach the profile.
+- **Downtime:** None (in-place changes; no instance replacement).
+- **User Impact:** None (single-operator lab).
+- **Dependency Impact:** Positive — the IAM role and SSM access set up Phase 4.7 (S3 + KMS), and the hardened posture is the security baseline for later phases.

+### Implementation Steps

+1. Rebuilt the Phase 4.5 stack via `terraform apply` (21 resources).
+2. Replaced `security-groups.tf` with least-privilege egress (443/80 internet, 53 DNS to VPC, 3389 to
+   VPC on bastion); added `nacls.tf` with two custom NACLs. `terraform apply` (2 added, 2 changed).
+3. Verified egress from the bastion: `curl https://aws.amazon.com` returned HTTP/2 200 (allowed) while
+   `ping 8.8.8.8` showed 100% packet loss (ICMP denied).
+Confirmed `nacl-private` inbound rules (allow-from-VPC, ephemeral 1024-65535, deny-all) and its association with both private subnets.
+   `terraform destroy` at end of Day 1.
+4. Rebuilt the stack; added `iam.tf` (role, trust policy, two managed-policy attachments, instance profile) and attached the profile to both instances. `terraform apply` (4 added, 2 changed).
+5. Confirmed both instances registered with Systems Manager (Online), opened an SSM Session Manager PowerShell session on the private Windows server (no key, no bastion, no inbound port), and verified the role via the instance metadata service (`ec2-instance-role`).
+6. `terraform destroy` to close the phase.

+### Verification / Test Evidence

+- Egress least privilege: `curl` (HTTPS) succeeded, `ping` (ICMP) dropped — `02-egress-least-privilege-test.png`.
+- NACL second layer: `nacl-private` inbound rules incl. ephemeral 1024-65535 and deny-all — `03-nacl-private-inbound-rules.png`.
+- Access intact after hardening: SSH to bastion — `04-ssh-bastion-access-ok.png`.
+- IAM role registered instances with SSM (both Online) — `05-ssm-instances-online.png`.
+- Keyless/portless connect + attached IAM role — `06-ssm-connect-windows.png`.
+- SSM session on the private server — `07-ssm-windows-session.png`.
+- Temporary role credentials via metadata (`ec2-instance-role`) — `08-role-via-metadata.png`.

+### Rollback Plan

+`terraform destroy` removes all Phase 4.6 additions along with the base stack, returning the account to its prior state.
+Individual layers can also be reverted by removing `nacls.tf` / `iam.tf` or restoring the previous `security-groups.tf` and re-applying.
+State tracked in `terraform.tfstate`.
+Rollback executed as planned at end of phase.

+### Post-Implementation Review

+- **Issue encountered:** the first `plan` showed `2 to destroy` because the security-group **description** (an immutable attribute) had been changed, forcing a replace.
+Resolved by keeping the original descriptions so the egress change applied in place.
+- **Lessons Learned:** (1) some attributes are immutable and force replacement — always read the plan for unexpected destroys; (2) NACLs are stateless, so return traffic needs explicit ephemeral-port rules; (3) least-privilege egress must still allow DNS (53) or name resolution fails; (4) an IAM role attached to a running instance takes a few minutes for the SSM agent to register.
+- **Preventive Action:** phase checklist updated with the immutable-attribute and stateless-NACL notes.
+- **Closure:** Approved — defence-in-depth security layer complete and verified; unblocks Phase 4.7 (S3 + KMS), which will use the IAM role.